stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldcitation/get_formatlanguageid/_index.md

 ---
+title: Aspose::Words::Fields::FieldCitation::get_FormatLanguageId method
-title: get_FormatLanguageId
+linktitle: get_FormatLanguageId
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the language ID that is used in conjunction with the specified bibliographic style to format the citation in the document.
+description: Aspose::Words::Fields::FieldCitation::get_FormatLanguageId method.
+Gets or sets the language ID that is used in conjunction with the specified bibliographic style to format the citation in the document in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words.fields/fieldcitation/get_formatlanguageid/